 - Address: Pratu Chai Sub-district, Phra Nakhon Si Ayutthaya District, Phra Nakhon Si Ayutthaya 13000, Thailand

-The Chao Phraya River is in many ways a lot like what you find in Venice, where the city is entirely built around it.
-And just like Venice, Bangkok is also filled with little canals that flow into its main river.
+The Chao Phraya River is in many ways a lot like the Grand Canal in Venice, it’s the arterial heart of the city where everything is centred around.
+Just like Venice, Bangkok is also filled with little canals that flow into its main river which are just as fun to explore too.

 One of the more popular things to do in Bangkok is to take a trip along what the locals refer to as “the lifeblood of Bangkok.”
-Ferry down the Chao Phraya, admire the scenery and see the Thai people hard at work.
+Take a ferry down the Chao Phraya, admire the scenery and see the Thai people hard at work along the banks of this famous river.

 20. Ride the Sky Train